WIN-Services/backend-interview/README.md

 ## Assumptions

 - **Data Storage**: This project assumes that data is stored in a PostgreSQL database.
+Dump file is also added.

 - **In-Memory Data Storage**: In-memory data storage is used for simplicity.
 In production, this would be replaced with a database.